grromrell/data_odbc/README.md

 Tutorial
 --------

-Note: These steps are only required or MSSQL.
-If you are using SQLite3 skip to step TODO
+Note: These steps are only required for MSSQL.
+If you are using SQLite3 skip to Step 2.

     1. Setting up your connections: